farhat97/plugin-test-1/README.md

 In order to run the standalone plugin, navigate to: build > plugin > PluginTest_artefacts > Standalone and run the AudioTest executable

+**Tip:** for debugging purposes, there is the AudioPluginHost program inside JUCE/extras/AudioPluginHost.

+This can be useful for testing changes.
+But in order to use the plugin we are writting with AudioPluginHost, we have to compile the plugin into All (instead of just standalone)

 ---

 ## JUCE General Info